-Turning points in Christian Church History
+Turning points in Christian History

 Jeremiah 6:17 I have set watchmen over you, Hearken to the sound of the trumpet.